 Some will claim it’s all bullshit and that’s just fine with me.
 I am not out to debate this issue with anyone.
 For those of us who choose to believe it brings us great comfort to know that the spirit of our loved ones are close by.

 My possible chance encounter with Konnor was Christmas Eve 2015, just a month after he passed away.
 I was cooking in the kitchen and my son was trying to play the Xbox but for some unknown reason it kept turning off on him.
-He said aloud he did not know what was going on with it.
+He said aloud he didn’t know what was going on with it.
 I replied, “maybe Konnor doesn’t want you to play the Xbox right now.”
-Then I just said, “Hi Konnor.”
+Then I simply said, “Hi Konnor.”
 When all of a sudden I got a case of the goosebumps up my arms like crazy.
 It has been said that this is a sign that a deceased loved one is in the room.
 (Just a weird occurrence?)

 My youngest daughter was very close to Konnor.
 She had a dream she was walking into a room and there he was standing in the room looking up at her with that beautiful Konnor smile.
 She did not know what to make of this dream.
-It shocked and scared her.
+It shocked and at the same time, scared her.
 She called me upset and crying.
 I told her that was his way of letting her know that he was okay, he was at peace.
 To this day she is still struggling to find her own peace with his death.
 Maybe knowing he is still trying to show his love in ways that only he can will bring her some much needed comfort.

 Ashlee does not show her grief for Konnor to anyone.
 My daughter doesn’t talk about the death of her son.
 She keeps it all inside, this worries me.
 So when she called me a few weeks back and told me she wanted to tell me something but she was worried I would think she was crazy I have to admit, I was slightly agitated.
 She told me the story slowly, I could tell she felt awkward, hesitant.
 However, she finally spit the words out…”I saw Konnor.”
 “What?”
 I asked.